 Category E

-The Board of

-Examiners either

-suspends the

-student's studies for a

-period of up to one

-academic year or

-terminates the

-student's studies.
+In addition to a mark of 0% for the module, the Board of Examiners either suspends the student's studies for a period of up to one academic year or terminates the studies.

-If, as a result of the mark or grade of zero, the student fails the module as a whole, they will be subject to the normal resit regulations.
-Where a re-sit opportunity for the assessment is not available, students may be unable to progress to the next year of their studies.
+If, as a result of the mark or grade of zero, the student fails the module as a whole, they will be subject to the normal resit and progression regulations.
 The student has a right of appeal against decisions of the Board of Examiners through the assessment appeals procedure.